-As Trump Leaves Paris Accord, Wind Jobs Are the Fastest Growing in the U.S.
+As Trump Blows Hard, Wind-Power Job Sector Surges

 In California’s poverty-stricken ‘Inland Empire’ region alone, green energy since 2010 has generated 36,000 jobs and $9.6 billion in business investment.
 Riverside and San Bernardino counties are among the smoggiest in the state, so moving to renewables will not only benefit the economy but will also combat respiratory and heart disease produced by breathing air polluted by coal and gas emmissions.
 Not to mention that those emissions are producing global heating that could threaten California’s prosperity.

-Nation-wide, the electric power industry directly employs 2.66 million workers, and indirectly supports 7 million US jobs.
+Nationwide, the electric power industry directly employs 2.66 million workers, and indirectly supports 7 million US jobs.
 It adds $880 billion to our gross domestic product annually, which amounts to 5% of the whole.
 Much of the system needs to be redone, which is a labor-intensive project.

 Banner, End of Story, Desktop